About

 2020

-Clark County Government Center is heralded ”an architectural gem” as it wins AIA Western Mountain Region’s 25-Year Award.
+Clark County Government Center is heralded “an architectural gem” by the AIA Western Mountain Region as it is recognized with the 25 Year Award.

 2021

-Deborah Lucking becomes firm’s first woman and ninth principal (joining current principals Curtis Fentress, Mike Winters, Steve White, Ned Kirschbaum and Brian Chaffee) to be elevated to the AIA’s College of Fellows.
-Only three percent of all AIA members hold this distinction.
+Deborah Lucking becomes firm’s first woman and ninth principal to be elevated to the AIA College of Fellows.
+Only three percent of AIA members hold this distinction worldwide.